FixRM/BulletproofProjectTemplate/README.md

 To make a commit run `npm run git-cz` or manually type commit message in suitable format.

+## Customization as Code
+This project use "Customization as Code" approach for developing CDS solutions.
+Project named "Solutions" is used to store customization files.

+Any customization changes you made should be exported to the repo.
+Create a PR to merge this changes to mainline as usual.

+To export solution from CDS, open "spkl" folder in terminal and run `unpack.bat` and follow instructions.
+To import customizations to CDS run `pack+import.bat`.

+Always take and publish last changes to development environment before starting new feature branch.

 ## Release

 To start a release run `npm run release`